xabbu42/Master/arbeit.md

-As we have already seen, all symbol occurrences in a Gentzen style proof can be divided in disjoint equivalence classes of corresponding symbol occurrences which are called families.
-In this text we will be mainly concerned with the families of $□$ occurrences and their polarities as defined below.
+As we have already seen, all symbol occurrences in a Gentzen style proof can be divided in disjoint equivalence classes of corresponding symbol occurrences.
+In this text we will be mainly concerned with the equivalence classes of $□$ occurrences, called families, and their polarities as defined below.
 I will therefore define annotated formulas, sequents and proof trees in this chapter which make the families and polarities of $□$ occurrences explicit in the notation